fnx-io/fnx_router/README.md

 **fnx_router** package contains `<fnx-router>` element.
 It's a simple `display: block;` element.
 You can use it instead of your regular `<div>`.
 It has one special attribute - `route`.
-When element should be visible, it has a bool attribute `router-visible` set, so you can implement actual hiding anyway you want:
+Whenever particular element should be visible, it toggles a bool attribute `router-visible`.
+You can implement actual hiding anyway you want:

 	<style>
 		fnx-router:not([router-visible]) {